CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 69: May 24th, 2017

+**Today's Progress**: Compelted lessons 27 and 28 of Javascript30 and a bit more work with D3, Google Charts and Chart.js

+**Thoughts**: Getting close to the end of Javascript30 now, still very much enjoying it.

+On the charting front I have both my D3 and Google Charts loading in data, now on to Chart.JA and then cleaning everything up.

 ### Day 68: May 19th, 2017

 **Today's Progress**: Working on the [FFC Visualize Data with a Bar Chart](https://www.freecodecamp.com/challenges/visualize-data-with-a-bar-chart) project, in D3, Google Charts and Chart.js